Creating a Source Plugin

 The button might look something like this:

-You will need to store the Content Sync URL from a given Gatsby Cloud site.
+You will need to store the Content Sync URL from a given Gatsby Cloud site as a CMS extension option.
 This will look something like

 https://gatsbyjs.com/content-sync/<siteId>.
-This is often done in the CMS plugin extension configuration, this will differ from CMS to CMS depending on how they handle their plugin ecosystem.
+This is often done in the CMS plugin extension configuration, this will differ from CMS to CMS depending on how extension settings are stored.

-Depending on the CMS you will also need to store the preview webhook URL.
-This might also be stored in the plugin extension configuration, but often is stored in a separate webhooks configuration.
+You will also need to store the preview webhook URL.
+This might also be stored in the plugin extension settings, but often is stored in a separate CMS webhooks settings page if your CMS supports webhooks already.
 Find out how to get that webhook url here

 Both of these need to be user configurable in the CMS.